RDF Core

 Developer-Friendly API

-Global convenience variables (turtle, jsonld, ntriples) make parsing trivial.
+Global convenience variables (turtle, ntriples) make parsing trivial.
 Fluent APIs for graph composition and chaining.
+Additional format packages follow the same convention.

 Full Dataset Support